John A. Coate House

-The John A. Coate House is a historic house located in Grove Hill, Alabama.
+The John A. Coate House is a historic house located in Grove Hill, Alabama, United States.

 Description and history

 The one-story, spraddle-roof house was built in 1855.
 It was listed as a landmark due to its architectural significance as a part of the Clarke County Multiple Property Submission.

 It was added to the National Register of Historic Places on July 28, 1999.